sharonkadamandla/CalculatorApp/README.md

 # CalculatorApp
-Calculator app built on Android Studio using Kotlin, React
+Calculator app built on Android Studio using Kotlin

+Technologies Used:
+Backend : Kotlin
+Frontend : XML